ahillary/onboardingforms/README.md

 A technical challenge to create an interface for a user to input information, aka an onboarding process that includes a series of forms.
-This challenge had a timecap of 24 hours.
-Bootstrapped with [create-react-app] (https://github.com/facebook/create-react-app) and [redux toolkit](https://redux-toolkit.js.org/) to fulfill front-end requirements.
-Bootstrapped with [express-generator] (https://github.com/expressjs/generator) for back-end.
+Bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and [redux toolkit](https://redux-toolkit.js.org/) to fulfill front-end requirements.
+Bootstrapped with [express-generator](https://github.com/expressjs/generator) for back-end.

 To begin testing: